This article was last updated by Digital Trends contributor Cody Perez on 5/05/2020.

 Read our full Farpoint review

-We’ve several AAA first-person games enable virtual reality support, but Doom VFR breaks the mold.
-Rather than simply remaking 2016’s Doom for PlayStation VR, developer Id created an entirely new game set a short time after the UAC Martian facility was overrun by demons.
+There are several AAA first-person games with virtual reality support, but Doom VFR breaks the mold.
+Rather than just remaking 2016’s

 As a recently deceased human who has had their consciousness transferred into an artificial brain matrix, it’s up to you to foil the demons’ plans and restore security to the facility.
 Like with the 2016 game, there are plenty of different ways to blow demons to smithereens, and a teleportation system lets you zip around the battlefield and lay down the pain in a hurry.